Ckkk112138/Multimedia-Analytics/README.md

 # Multimedia-Analytics
-This repository is for the assignment
+Assignment of the course Multimedia Analytics.